FilipAndric33/bookit-webapp/README.md

 in the navbar there is an option to view profile info.
 After opening you will have a button that leads to the appartment adding form.
 The same can be done directly from the navbar after logging in.

+### Browsing apartments

+On the initial home page there are apartments that can be browsed.
+Initially the home page will be empty.
+After adding apartments click on the view button to see the details.

+### Making reservations

+By clicking view, there is a date picker callendar on which you can pick either one date or multiple dates in a row.
+The total price is written above.
+The starting price is one day rental price.